wesleyboar/DS-User-Guide/user-guide/docs/tools/applications/utilities.md

 <h3>Extract tar/zip/gzip File</h3>

-<p>Extracts the contents of a Compressed file back into its original set of Folder(s) and the Files they contained.</p>
+Extracts the contents of a Compressed file back into its original set of Folder(s) and the Files they contained.

 <h3>How to submit an Extract Job in the Workspace</h3>